SEND School Support Offer

-The SENCO is allocated a budget for supporting children with SEN each financial year.
+The SENCO is allocated a budget for supporting children with SEND each financial year.
 Resources are purchased to support the needs of the pupils depending on their needs.
 If a specific resource is recommended by an external agency, such as maths apparatus, coloured reading overlays, a writing slope or specialised books, the equipment will be purchased with the funding available.
 If the funding is not available within school because the recommendation is for a larger piece of equipment, such as a laptop, an application for High Needs funding will be made.

-The Y6 teachers and SENCO meet with staff from all feeder secondary schools during the summer term to pass on records and ensure the transition of all pupils is as smooth as possible.
+The Y6 teachers and SENDCO meet with staff from all feeder secondary schools during the summer term to pass on records and ensure the transition of all pupils is as smooth as possible.
 If deemed necessary, visits, in addition to the planned transition days are arranged to meet the needs of all pupils.
 The Moving On document is completed for pupils who are transferring to another school.
-At the end of the summer term the final APDR meeting takes place between the current class teacher, the next class teacher and the parents to ensure all information has been passed on to ensure the continuation into the next class.
+At the end of the summer term the final APDR meeting takes place between the current class teacher, the next class teacher and the parents to ensure all information has been passed on to ensure the continuation into the next class/phase.